polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ## Cloning Magic

-Magic is not one project, it's actually 35+ projects, implying if you clone only Magic, you'll only get some few hundreds lines of code, while most of its actual code exists in one of the 35+ satellite projects.
-Hence, to clone Magic to for instance maintain it, or look at its code, you'll have to follow [this recipe](/documentation/magic.clone/).
+Magic is not one project, it's actually 40+ projects, implying if you clone only Magic, you'll only get some few hundreds lines of C# code, while most of its actual code exists in one of the 40+ satellite projects.
+Hence, to clone Magic to for instance maintain it, or look at its code, you'll have to follow [the recipe provided in the magic.clone project](/documentation/magic.clone/).

 ## Support